Meulonn/Overclocked/README.md

 # Game name: Overclocked
-This is a 2D video game created by 6 students for a school project using C language.
+This is a 2D video game made for a school project using C language.

 ## Built With